queryluke/masseffect-5e/static/data/spells/siege_pulse.md

 The first time you use siege pulse, your armor suffers no adverse effect.
 If you use this feature again before you finish a short rest, your shields run the risk of overloading.
 Roll a d20, immediately after you cast it.
 On a roll of 5 or lower, your shields overload.
-You loose all shield points take 2d12 lightning damage.
+You lose all shield points take 2d12 lightning damage.
 You cannot gain shield points unless you equip new armor or repair your armor.
-Each time you use this feature again before finishing a short rest, the target number increases by 5 (10 on the third cast, 15 on the fourth, etc).
+Each time you use this feature again before finishing a short rest, the target DC increases by 5 (10 on the third cast, 15 on the fourth, etc).

 This feature's psychic damage increases by 1d8 when you reach 5th level (3d8), 11th level (4d8), 17th level (5d8).